About the Journal

 Conflict of (competing) interests

 A conflict of interest exists when professional judgment on a matter of primary interest, such as the interpretation of one’s own results or of those obtained by others, might be influenced, even unknowingly, by a secondary interest, such as an economic advantage or personal rivalry.
 A conflict of interest is not in itself unethical.
 Nevertheless, it must be publicly and openly acknowledged.
 Such acknowledgment shall have no bearing on the decision to publish.
-Therefore, in conformity with the recommendations of the International Committee of Medical Journal Editors (ICMJE) of October 2008, when sending an article for publication in La Medicina del Lavoro - Medicine, Health and Working Life, enclosed with the manuscript, the corresponding author, also on behalf of all the other authors, should declare the existence or otherwise of financial connections (consultancies, ownership of shares, patents, etc.) that might constitute a potential conflict of interest in relation to the subject matter of the article.
-In the case of the existence of any such financial connections, the authors concerned must declare them in a brief but complete definition.
-On the website, the possible presence of a conflict of interest must be declared in the space provided.
-If no conflict of interest exists type: NONE.
+Therefore, in conformity with the recommendations of the International Committee of Medical Journal Editors (ICMJE) of October 2008, when sending an article for publication in La Medicina del Lavoro - Medicine, Health and Working Life, enclosed with the manuscript, the corresponding author, also on behalf of all the other authors, should declare the existence or otherwise of financial connections (consultancies, ownership of shares, patents, etc.) that might constitute a potential conflict of interest concerning the subject matter of the article.
+The authors concerned must declare any such financial connections in a brief but complete definition.
+The possible presence of a conflict of interest on the website must be declared in the space provided.
+If no conflict of interest exists, type: NONE.

 La Medicina del Lavoro requires authors to declare all competing interests concerning their work.
 All submitted manuscripts must include a ‘competing interests' section at the end of the manuscript listing all competing interests (financial and non-financial).
-Where authors have no competing interests, the statement should read “The authors have declared that no competing interests exist.”
+Where authors have no competing interests, the statement should read, “The authors have declared that no competing interests exist.”
 Editors may ask for further information relating to competing interests.
-Editors and reviewers are also required to declare any competing interests and will be excluded from the peer review process if a competing interest exists.
+Editors and reviewers must also declare any competing interests and will be excluded from the peer review process if a competing interest exists.

 Competing interests may be financial or non-financial.
 A competing interest exists when the authors’ interpretation of data or presentation of information may be influenced by their personal or financial relationships with other people or organizations.
-Authors should disclose any financial competing interests but also any non-financial competing interests that may cause them embarrassment if they were to become public after the publication of the article.
+Authors should disclose any financial competing interests and any non-financial competing interests that may cause them embarrassment if they become public after the article is published.

 Financial competing interests include (but are not limited to):